Venkatagutha/team-9-energentic-hackathon/README.md

 1. On status webhook is present in beckn, it will call the our backend
 2. Once we get the webhook event and if its a peak hour, we store it in the DB.
-3. Frontend keeps polling for any peak hour thing when charging is on going.
+3. Agent keeps polling for any peak hour alerts when charging is on going.
     - If there is peak hour indicated in backend
     - Then in UI show inidcator, give the three buttons in the UI (C/ P/ S)
-    - When user selects the C or P or S we take that particular action in backend.
+    - When user selects the C (continue charging at same speed) or P (pause charging in peak hours) or S(reduce the charging speed during peak hours) agent take that particular action in backend.